NandVinchhi/JuliaGPIO/README.md

 ![](pic2.jpg)

-This project was made by Nand Vinchhi for the purpose of GCI 2019.
+This project was made by Nand Vinchhi for the purpose of __GCI 2019__.

 Circuit diagrams drawn with [circuit-diagram.org](https://www.circuit-diagram.org/)